monkeytype-hub/monkeytype-readme/README.md

               GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
     ```

-3. Create `monkeytype-readme` branch in your repository's.
-4. Add SVGs to your GitHub Readme.
+3. Add SVGs to your GitHub Readme.

    > Note: </br>
    > change YOUR_USERNAME to your MonkeyType username.</br>